scala/docs.scala-lang/_tour/type-inference.md

 var obj = null
 ```

-Then we can't then go on and make this reassignment:
+We can't then go on and make this reassignment:

 ```tut:fail
 obj = new AnyRef